fyears/fyears.github.io/_posts/2015-12-03-try-letsencrypt-with-custom-nginx.md

 ##    Donating to EFF:                    https://eff.org/donate-le
 ```

-Attention!
-If we run the command the first time, we may have to input the email address and accept the ToS after the above the command.
-My understanding is that we don't have to enter email and accept ToS next times.

 In fact, the client creates a directory in the web root, and generates some important files in its directory:

 ```sh